- A curated list of blog posts on issues related to the COVID-19 pandemic.

 Curated resources: disease control, remote conferencing and more

-Here we offer links to a number of resources that we hope will be particularly useful at this time.
-This list will be updated with new resources as they arise.
+Here we offer links to a number of posts that we hope will be particularly useful at this time.
+This list will be updated with new posts as they are written.

 - Pre-publication chapters and a series of blog posts about the what, why and how of staging an online conference, taken from the peer-reviewed manuscript for the forthcoming Right Research: Modelling Sustainable Research Practices in the Anthropocene, edited by Geoffrey Rockwell, Chelsea Miya and Oliver Rossier.